-To add new disks from a recovered site to the coordinator diskgroup
+To add new disks from a recovered site to the coordinator disk group

-- Make sure system-to-system communication is functioning properly.

-- Make sure that the cluster is online.
+Make sure system-to-system communication is functioning properly.
+For more information on system-to-system communication, refer to the Veritas Make sure that the cluster is online.

-- # vxfenadm -d
+# vxfenadm -d